What We Do

 For clarity, the role of the AONB Partnership is to advise the Councils on the preparation of the Plan.
-The AONB Partnership remains an independent consultee and submitted its own response to the consultation.
+The AONB Partnership remains an independent consultee and will submit its own response to the consultation.

 The AONB Partnership prepared a report detailing the special qualities of the AONB to support the consultation: What is special about the Arnside & Silverdale AONB?